 “Changing is like being in a ship on the sea.
 You must build a new boat with material from the old one you’re traveling in.
 You can’t go on shore to destroy the old one first and then build a new one, but you have to reconstruct while sailing.”

-As we move into 2016, I encourage the following steps to cultivate a contented New Year.
+As we move into the new year, I encourage the following steps to cultivate a contented New Year.

 1. Acknowledge all the qualities you possess, your relationships, and experiences from the last year you are bringing with you into the New Year